EKR2001/silverstripe-tractor/README.md

 Shortcodes
 ----------------
-Tractor includes Social Embeds.
+Includes Social Embeds.
 You can use them to place social feeds in your WYSIWYG content areas.

 https://github.com/asecondwill/silverstripe-social-embed-shortcodes